ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

 ## Types of REST APIs

 Conventionally, REST APIs fall under into 4 different types of categories.
 These categories are important during the implementation of an API as they are a component of the request.
-An API maybe classified based on the following information, however sometimes an API may not necessarily do as stated below.
+An API maybe classified based on the following information, however sometimes an API of a certain type may not perform the function stated below.
 For example, a POST API maybe used to retrieve data from a server.
-The following are very loose definitions needed for a convention, and their implementation is completely based on the creator.
+The following are very loose definitions needed to establish a convention for making APIs.
+Their implementation is completely dependent on the creator.

 ### GET

-Type of API which is used to retrieve information of a record from the server, the main data to be processed is recieved from parameters and the URL.
+This type of API which is used to retrieve information of a record from the server, the main data to be processed is recieved from parameters and the URL.

 ### POST

-Type of API which is used to create a new record in the server, the data to be processed is sent primarily through a body of data in the request.
+This type of API which is used to create a new record in the server, the data to be processed is sent primarily through a body of data in the request.

 ### PUT

-Type of API which is used to update existing values of a record in the server, the data to be processed is sent through a mixture of parameters and body.
+This type of API which is used to update existing values of a record in the server, the data to be processed is sent through a mixture of parameters and body.

 ### DELETE

-Type of API which is used to delete a record from a server, the data to be processed is sent through a mixture of parameters and body.
+This type of API which is used to delete a record from a server, the data to be processed is sent through a mixture of parameters and body.

 ## Components of REST API requests(JSON)